Annual Statement of Changes in Beneficial Ownership (Form 5) | MarketScreener

 (2)

-These options are exercisable at 20% per year over five years from the date of grant.
+SARs become exercisable ratably over three years beginning on the first anniversary from the date of grant.

 Note: File three copies of this Form, one of which must be manually signed.
 If space is insufficient, See Instruction 6 for procedure.Potential persons who are to respond to the collection of information contained in this form are not required to respond unless the form displays a currently valid OMB number.